rpetrich/jiraconnect-ios/README.md

     You will also need to add
         #import "JCO.h"
     at the top of this file.
+1. The JIRA you configured above, will need to have:
+  * the jconnect-plugin installed
+  * a project named either the same as
+    ** the XCode Project,
+    ** the value returned by your [id<JCOCustomDataSource> project] method.
+This can be the project key in JIRA, or the project's name.

 1. Provide a trigger mechanism to allow users invoke the Submit Feedback view:
 This will often go on an 'About' or 'Info' view.
 The UIViewController returned by JCO viewController is designed to be presented modally.